wmacevoy/facts/README.md

 }
 ```

 Notice the __TWICE__.
 This means be careful about fact-checks that have side-effects (like `++x` or function calls that change things).
 If the check fails, then the print will be different from the check.
-There is no easy way to get around this and stick to the C language.
+There is no reliable way to get around this and stick to the C language.

 The `FactsFiction()` call makes it easy to set a break point in the debugger to inspect a failure.
 Set a break point in FactsFiction() and the first failure will stop the debugger in the FACTS(...) that are being checked.